-The serving ones with Uni Students in Europe have hosted and published a series of fireside chats in the format of Question & Response with various co-workers including brothers Tom Goetz, Chris Wilde, Ray Mulligan, Peter Welk, and Ken Mooney, among others.
+The serving ones with Uni Students in Europe have hosted and published a series of fireside chats in the format of Question & Response with various co-workers including brothers Tom Goetz, Chris Wilde, Ray Mulligan, Peter Welk, Ken Mooney and Ron Kangas, among others.
 The questions were all collected anonymously and chosen for their sincerity, general applicability, and particular relevance (including to current events).
 The responses from the co-workers are all based on the Word, backed by precious experiences, and full of tender feelings.
 Although the initial fireside chat was geared toward college students, subsequent fireside chats have covered a broad range of topics many of which we feel are directly applicable to saints in our generation.
 We find these fellowships to be both cherishing and nourishing and believe that they are a precious supply to the Body.

 Brothers Ray Mulligan, Reggie Favors & Ken Mooney sit down and share with us about their experiences of Christ at our fireside chat.

 Question 1 – 1:01 – I am very busy with my work schedule, and when I come home, my family needs attention.
 I just feel that I honestly don’t have a lot of time for getting into the truth.
 Can you share some practical ways that you’ve learned to contact the Lord and get into the truth with your busy life and while having a family?

 Question 2 – 18:37 – Revelation 10:10 it says “And I took the little scroll out of the hand of the Angel and devoured it, and it was as sweet as honey in my mouth; and when I had eaten it, my stomach became bitter.”
 Can you expand on this sweet to bitter eating experience and what this means in our eating of the scroll?